ccrma/chugins/README.md

 ```

 ## Working with Chugins
-Chugins are loaded automatically by command-line **chuck**, or when **miniAudicle** starts the ChucK VM, and can be used directly from the language (see [class library documentation](https://chuck.stanford.edu/doc/reference/chugins.html) for the pre-packaged chugins).
+Chugins are loaded automatically when command-line **chuck** starts, or when **miniAudicle** starts the ChucK VM.
+Once loaded, the contents of chugins can be used directly from the language (see [class library documentation](https://chuck.stanford.edu/doc/reference/chugins.html) for the pre-packaged chugins).

 For a chugin to load properly:
 1. the chugin version must be compatible with the host version
-2. the chugin must be located somewhere within one of the default search directories, or be explicitly specified, e.g., using the `--chugin:<file>` flag on the command line.
+3. the chugin must be located somewhere within one of the default search directories, or be explicitly specified, e.g., using the `--chugin:<file>` flag on the command line.

-To see which chugins are being loaded on your system and their versions, do one of the following.
+To see which chugins are being loaded on your system and their versions (and to detect any version incompatibilities), do one of the following.

 If you are using command-line **chuck**, use the `--chugin-probe` flag (need chuck-1.5.0.4 or higher) to see a diagnostic of chugins on your system.
 (Note this option does not actually run any chuck programs.)
 ```